Reservoir computing approaches for representation and classification of multivariate time series: A unified reservoir computing framework for time series classification

 \section{A unified reservoir computing framework for time series classification}

-Apart from the model based criterion, in the last years several additional approaches have been proposed in the literature of RC for extending the basic ESN architecture.
-Most works focused on the design of more sophisticated reservoirs, readouts or representation of the input MTS and they can be considered independently one from the other.
-To evaluate their efficacy in the context of MTS classification, we introduce a unified framework for MTS classification that generalizes several RC architectures by combining four modules: i) a reservoir module, ii) a dimensionality reduction module, iii) a representation module, and iv) a readout module.

-A complete overview of all the combinations considered in this paper, including the proposed reservoir model space representation, is given in Fig.~\ref{fig:main_schema}.
+In the last years, several works independently extended the basic ESN architecture by designing more sophisticated reservoirs, readouts or representations of the input.
+To evaluate their synergy and efficacy in the context of MTS classification, we introduce a unified framework that generalizes several RC architectures by combining four modules: i) a reservoir module, ii) a dimensionality reduction module, iii) a representation module, and iv) a readout module.
+Fig.~\ref{fig:main_schema} gives an overview of the models that can be implemented in the framework (including the proposed reservoir model space), by selecting one option in each module.

-The input MTS $\mathbf{X}$ is processed by a reservoir, which is either unidirectional or bidirectional, and it generates the sequence of states $\mathbf{H}$ over time.
-An optional dimensionality reduction step can be applied to reduce the number of reservoir features, and a new sequence $\mathbf{\bar{H}}$ is obtained.
-Three different approaches can be chosen to generate a representation $\mathbf{r}_\mathbf{X}$ of the input from the sequence of reservoir features: the last state of the sequence $\mathbf{h}(T)$, the output state model $\mathbf{\theta}_o$ (Sec.~\ref{sec:esn}), or the proposed reservoir state model $\mathbf{\theta}_h$ (Sec.~\ref{sec:reservoir_space}).
-The obtained representation $\mathbf{r}_\mathbf{X}$ is finally processed by a decoder (readout), which is implemented by a classifier for real-valued vectors.
-We consider three different classifiers, which are the standard linear readout implemented by ridge regression, a SVM classifier and a deep neural network (MLP).
-The classifier outputs the class label $\mathbf{y}$ to be assigned to the MTS $\mathbf{X}$.
+The input MTS $\mathbf{X}$ is processed by a reservoir, which is either unidirectional or bidirectional, and it generates over time the states sequence $\mathbf{H}$.
+An optional dimensionality reduction step reduces the number of reservoir features and yields a new sequence $\mathbf{\bar{H}}$.
+Three different approaches can be chosen to generate the input representation $\mathbf{r}_\mathbf{X}$ from the sequence of reservoir states: the last element in the sequence $\mathbf{h}(T)$, the output state model $\mathbf{\theta}_o$ (Sec.~\ref{sec:esn}), or the proposed reservoir state model $\mathbf{\theta}_h$.
+The representation $\mathbf{r}_\mathbf{X}$ is finally processed by a decoder (readout) that predicts the class $\mathbf{y}$.

-In the following, we describe the reservoir, dimensionality reduction and readout module, and we discuss the functionality of the variants implemented in our framework.
-A Python software library implementing the unified framework is publicly available online\footnote{\url{https://github.com/FilippoMB/Reservoir-Computing-framework-for-multivariate-time-series-classification}}.
-The library is regularly updated and several other options are available to configure the classifier, beside the ones described in this paper.
+In the following, we describe the reservoir, dimensionality reduction and readout modules, and we discuss the functionality of the variants implemented in our framework.
+A Python software library implementing the unified framework is publicly available online.\footnote{\url{https://github.com/FilippoMB/Reservoir-Computing-framework-for-multivariate-time-series-classification}}